Copper intrauterine devices (IUDs)

 - It works right after it is inserted.

-- Less than 1 in every 100 women who use these devices get pregnant during the first year of using them.
+- Less than 1 in every 100 people who use it get pregnant during the first year of using it.

 - You do not need to take birth control daily.